monk-io/docs/_mkdocs/docs/guides/basic-app.md

 We're preparing a small application for deployment.
 It's a simple guestbook written in Node.js, where we store entries in MongoDB and use a basic Nginx reverse proxy in front of the app to secure it.

-We will prepare a Monk template for a small system composed of these three elements.
+We will prepare a Monk Kit for a small system composed of these three elements.
 The code of the app itself is not the focus of this tutorial and will be provided.

 </br>